bengongon97/VideoPlayerWithVideoKit/README.md

 ## Introduction
     HMS Video Kit Codelab code encapsulates APIs of the HUAWEI Video Kit SDK.
 It provides many sample programs for your reference or usage.
     Before you use this codelab, it's assumed that you already have a HUAWEI developer account and have already created an app to implement the HMS Video Kit.
 If you haven't, please refer to https://developer.huawei.com/consumer/en/doc/start/introduction-0000001053446472 and https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-introduction.

-    model:       The package name which refers to a video object.
-    ui:          The package name which shows the interface of the app to the user.
+    FileReaders:       The package name which contains the file reader classes from the asset folder.
+A text file is read and buffered to RecyclerView in PlayActivity.
-    utils:       The Package which helps the video duration and current time values shown in the ui.
+    Utils:             The package name which contains the necessary utils to convert time, see device configuration and display AlertDialogs.

 ## Installation
     Before using HMS Video Kit Codelab code, check whether the Android Studio environment has been installed.
     Download the HMS Video Kit Codelab project by zip or clone in Github.